 We can help you build your garden at home.
 Check out these DIY Sections and tips.

 If you don't have a pond, but would love the sound of running water then we have large ceramic water bowls where you can put little fish, lilies, and a pump.
 Container gardening with water bowls is a lot of fun because you get to use unique plants that you don't see very often.
 Water bowls do not waste water.
 We top off the water bowls every day or so to keep the level up, just like you would water a regular flower pot.
 In fact water bowls are great for your local fauna like birds, bees and other animals that might need a water source.
 In the shade you can have a beautiful water bowl with large water plants resembling elephant ears, or in the sun you can have large blooming tropical lilies that make a statement.
-We carry bamboo accents and bamboo spitters for your water bowl!

 We have created a care sheet for your Succulents at home, click the button below to open and download.